 And what of enlightened noble persons?
 Have you ever had dialogues with enlightened cultural leaders of earlier times?
 If so, who are those persons?

 During the Renaissance, the Reformation occurred.
-It was influenced by the work of Erasmus though he had little direct influence on the events themselves.
+That situation was influenced by the work of Erasmus though he had little direct influence on the events themselves.
 Moderation is rarely respected by enthusiasts.

-The above portrait has been used from time to time, within Villa Twaklinilkawt, when reflecting on the influence and leadership of intelligent, well-educated, compassionate and popular women, as well as when examining the constraints on their lives.
+The above portrait has been used from time to time, within Villa Twaklinilkawt,to encourage cognitive reflection on the influence and leadership of intelligent, well-educated, compassionate and popular women, as well as when examining the constraints on their lives.

-It is not known for certain if Catherine is portrayed in the picture.
+It is not known for certain if Catherine is portrayed in the portrait.
 Even so, the shape of the face matches earlier portraits of her by the same artist, Michael Sittow.

 Were you at the public performance here in February this year?

-If you are asked to provide a brief but enlightened dialogue for presentation in this ethereal theatre, what would be its essentially enlightening features from the point of view of a reasonably well-educated audience?
-Who would be the characters?
-What would be their subject?
+If you are ever asked to provide a brief but enlightened dialogue for presentation in this ethereal theatre, what would be its essentially enlightening features from the point of view of reasonably well-educated audience members?

 Would your dialogue be more in keeping with Western philosophy or Eastern philosophy?